-This tutorial covers area 7 of the Certified Software Test Professional requirements.
-This tutorial also counts as an elective towards the requirements of the Certified Test Manager (CTM) certification.
+This course counts as 2 days area 7 of the Test Professional Body of Knowledge requirements.
+This course also counts as 2 days Elective area for the Certified Test Manager (CTM) and the CSTAS certification.

 - How to create a plan for your testing project